njahakiya95/python-webscraper/README.md

 Google weather is used to perform the data scraping

-To run the code, simple clone the repository and run the following command from your terminal (<location> is optional)
+To run the code, simple clone the repository and run the following command from your terminal ("location" is optional)
 ```
 $ python3 weather-scraper.py <location>